 The 13U/14U NTF Program consists of five parts: (1) our Fall Tryout Preparation Program; (2) our Tryouts/Team Selection Process in late September/early October; (3) our Offseason Training from January through March; (4) our Spring House League Program in April and May; and (5) our Spring/Summer Travel Seasons from April through July.
 Full details on those programs can be found at "Our Travel Program."

-For the 2019 season, NTF has created a brand new, comprehensive 15U Program.
+For the 2019 season, NTF created a brand new, comprehensive 15U Program, which is being repeated for the 2020 season.
 Details can be found on the 15U Program page.

 President, New Trier Feeder Baseball